-For undergraduate admission, a high school diploma or GED certificate is required.
-For admission to a Master of Arts program, a Bachelor’s degree is required, and for admission to study for the EdD program, each student must have a Master’s degree.
+For admission to a Master of Science program, a Bachelor’s degree is required, and for admission to study for the Ed.D., each student must have a Master’s degree.

 All admissions to study at WISR are made on the basis of intensive conversations with applicants about their goals, interests, and backgrounds, and applicants are told about the kinds of learning and action that are involved in studying with us.
 Initial discussions may be informal.
 Thereafter, each serious applicant is asked to file a formal application for admission, by filling out: 1) a one page-Admissions form , 2) submitting transcripts of previous college-level study to verify that the student has met WISR’s admissions requirements and to verify any transfer credit requested, and 3) providing two letters of recommendation from others who can attest to the student’s readiness for further academic study.
 The application for admission must include a written statement describing the scope and significance of the applicant’s study and future objectives, assessing how well these fit with study at WISR, and discussing the applicant’s commitments to professional and community work.